Liberty Through Virtue

 John Adams College is preparing men and women to enter the world defending liberty, standing in humility, and upholding virtue.

-Three Parts of an JAC Degree
+Three Parts of a JAC Degree

 Original Sources